FeaturedSEO Research

 • Is there any independent public footprint reinforcing the same claims?

-This is one reason thin SaaS copy struggles in AI search.
-It is not just generic.
-It is unsupported.
+For this reason, thin SaaS copy struggles in AI search.
+It isn't just generic.
+It's unsupported.

 5. Answer-surface coverage